 Usually, this kind of referencing is done by solver specific entity IDs, which have no meaning outside the context of a specific finite element model.
 If, for example, element IDs in this model get renumbered, a χMCF file referencing such element IDs becomes detached and needs to be re-created.

-Conclusion: A χMCF file containing <femdata/> always refers to one specific solver deck.
+In conclusion, a χMCF file containing <femdata/> always refers to one specific solver deck.

 Solver names should be taken from the current FATXML version.
 Examples are the following: